NINJA CPA Review | How to Finally Become a CPA in 5 Steps

 If this is a retake OR you've found yourself memorizing your course questions, then switch 100% over to NINJA MCQ for this phase.
-When it comes time to do the SIMS, switch back and forth according to which software you like better.
+When it comes time to do simulations, switch back and forth according to which software you like better.

 If this is your first time taking this exam and you're memorizing the test bank questions (which is really bad because it causes false confidence … you're scoring in the 90s, but on exam day, you score a 65 and can't figure out why), then switch over to NINJA MCQ 100% for both (N) and (A).

 SIMS – First time or retake alike: switch back and forth between the two platforms.

 Note: NINJA MCQ has unlimited Practice Exams, but I am not a fan of mock exams.
 Instead, I recommend doing targeted sessions in a blueprint area with immediate feedback.
 That's a more efficient (and effective) use of your study time.

 See Also: Best CPA Test Banks & 7 Things To Know

 Step 3 is also where you start utilizing your NINJA Flashcards.

 NINJA Only Path: All NINJA.
 All the time.